dan-weaver/alext/src/pages/issues/immigration.md

 Since our nation's founding, we have welcomed immigrants and helped integrate them into our nation while enabling them to enrich our country with the customs and cultures of their prior homes.
 Alex will work tirelessly to maintain the values of freedom, diversity, and unity that our nation was founded upon.
-As the son of an immigrant one side of his family and a fourth-generation Texan on the other&mdash;and as someone who has worked with immigrant communities directly&mdash;Alex recognizes the value that immigrants contribute to our economic, cultural, and educational fabric in Houston and across the country.
+As the son of an immigrant on one side of his family and a fourth-generation Texan on the other&mdash;and as someone who has worked with immigrant communities directly&mdash;Alex recognizes the value that immigrants contribute to our economic, cultural, and educational fabric in Houston and across the country.

 It is no secret that our immigration system is broken.
 Alex rejects President Trump's attempt to bar entire groups of people seeking better opportunities for